Get a quote

 What do DP3 policies cover?

-Dwelling property insurance policies typically cover the physical structure, but you can usually add endorsements to a DP3 to cover:
+Dwelling property insurance policies typically cover the physical structure, but they can also come with limited personal property coverage for your belongings you keep at your rental property, and can have fair rental income protection. ou can usually add endorsements to a DP3 to cover:

-DP3 policies are the most popular kind of dwelling property insurance, perhaps because they are written on an open perils basis.
-This means damage is covered unless it’s caused by an event listed in the policy.
+DP3 policies are the most popular kind of dwelling property insurance (compared to the more limited DP1 and DP2 policies), perhaps because they are written on an open perils basis.
+This means damage is covered unless it’s caused by an event listed as an exclusion in the policy.
 Some of the most commonly excluded perils are:

 How do I know if I need a DP3 policy?